Probesys/lotemplate/README.md

 - GET /\<file> : take nothing, except the uploaded filename in the url.
 Returns the filename and scanned variables
 - DELETE /\<file> : take nothing, except the uploaded filename in the url.
 Deletes the uploaded file
 - PUT /\<file> : overwrite the file specified in the url, with a new document, given in the body, key 'file'. returns the filename, and the scanned variables.
-Please note that if there is an error during upload, the old document will still be deleted
 - POST /\<file> : take some json in the raw body, the export format in the headers, key 'format', and return the template specified in the url filled with the variables specified in the json, at the specified format